balajialg/Datahub-Test-Repo/troubleshoot.md

 - You have too many notebooks open at the same time
 - You are trying to show a table which is too large and as a result are crashing the browser

-If they are relevant, try fixing these issues by improving the programming practices or reducing the size of the dataset.
+If they are relevant, try fixing these issues by improving the programming practices or by reducing the size of the dataset.
 If none of the highlighted points seem relevant in your scenario, Please raise a [bug request](https://github.com/berkeley-dsep-infra/datahub/issues/new?assignees=&labels=bug&template=bug_report.yml)!

 **What should I do if I get "503 service unavailable error" regularly?**